DominickH20/3DGraphicsEngine/README.md

 Use the `i`,`j`,`k`,`l` keys to traverse left, right, up, and down

-Note that currently, only the start up visualizations have been implemented, however, users are free to develop and render their own objects in the meantime while a more sophisticated rendering system is implemented
+Note that currently, only the start up visualizations have been implemented, however, users are free to develop and render their own objects in the meantime while a more sophisticated rendering system is in development